 FYI: A structural model in which all factor means, variances, and covariances are estimated is analogous to a "saturated means, unstructured variance model" for observed variables in MLM terms

 Remember the CFA model?
 Let's start MI testing here....

-We will begin with my preferred default of a fixed factor mean=0 and factor variance=1.
+We will begin with the Mplus default of a marker item loading but a 0 factor mean.

 Steps of Testing Invariance across Groups